lailaazahraa/capstone_data_zahra/README.md

 ## 📃 License
 This project was created for educational and non-commercial use only.
 All data are personal and curated based on real listening experiences.
+Please do not reuse, reproduce or redistribute without permission.